Before you think that perhaps you should use me for you next photo-shoot, let me start by asking you some questions.

 Of course you wouldn't!
 Yet many of you, my potential clients, seem to be quite relaxed about 'commissioning' a friend with a really nice camera to shoot their advertising shots for them, on the basis that everyone has access to cameras that the manufacturers would have you believe are capable of turning in perfect images regardless of who is pressing the shutter, so why trouble an expensive professional?

 You'd never dream of using services such as these from people who did something else for their 'day job' would you?
-Yet when it comes to someone who has frequently invested well over £100,000 in equipment and who has decades of experience under their belts, you are often willing to toss that aside and chance everything on a cheap or free shot from someone with a passing interest in taking snaps on a £200 smartphone.
-That makes really good business sense.
+Yet when it comes to someone who has frequently invested well over £100,000 in equipment and who has decades of experience under their belts, you are often willing to toss that aside and chance everything on a cheap or free shot from someone with a passing interest in taking snaps on a £600 smartphone.
+That makes really good business sense!
 Yet, whilst nobody questions an internationally recognised artist about their paints, pencils and brushes when their work is selling for millions, everyone seems to be prepared to question the artist's equipment when he or she happens to be a photographer, with access to kit that 'only' needs a button to be pressed.
 This conveniently overlooks the vision that is needed to see the resulting image before paint is put on the canvas or a camera is prepared for a job - the vision that the vast majority simply do not possess.

-Something that may come as a surprise to you is that even before I walk out of the door to go and take a picture my profession demands a serious investment, often a bigger one than many other professions.
+Something that may come as a surprise to you is that even before I walk out of the door to go and take a picture, my profession demands a serious investment, often a bigger one than many others.
 It's a business and like any business, the start-up and running costs can be frighteningly high.
 My equipment is expensive, frequently very expensive, and so is maintaining it.
 Photography, especially if you want to do it properly, is time consuming.
 It's not just about pressing a button; there's the initial planning and setting up, along with travel and hours of editing after the session, just for starters.
 Time is money.

-Curiously, in the days of traditional 'wet' film, only ten or so years ago for many of us, nobody questioned the need, and associated costs, for E6 clip tests, Polaroids, rush processing costs, general film, processing and printing costs, the price of couriers to transport processed Ektachromes around the country or retouching prints and trannies, as all these were essential to the production of the final image.
+Curiously, in the days of traditional 'wet' film, only fifteen or so years ago for many of us, nobody questioned the need, and associated costs, for E6 clip tests, Polaroids, rush processing costs, general film, processing and printing costs, the price of couriers to transport processed Ektachromes around the country or retouching prints and trannies, as all these were essential to the production of the final image.
 All these costs are still there in a way, but now they are hidden in the post-production mystique that is Photoshop and the internet.
 Anyone with a computer and a bit of spare cash can have access to them, so we are led to believe.

 I am often asked by publishers if they can , frequently by an established author.
 When I quote a price they get annoyed that I am not offering it for free.
 “We can showcase you work”, they say, as if they are avuncular relatives offering to help me out.
 My answer is always, “You have a fund to pay the author, the editor, the picture researcher, the publisher, the printer, the binder, the distributor and the advertising agency and yet you expect the photographs to be free?
 Isn't that just bad planning?”